 The school is part of a successful and vibrant learning community which includes the 5 partner primary schools.
 We work in partnership to provide effective transition arrangements and best value, involving procurement and services.
 We have long held relationships with other organisations such as Exeter University in order to provide a high quality training programme for ITE students.
 The school works with three Teaching School alliances, the Jurassic Coast Teaching School Alliance, West Country Teaching School Alliance and Dartmoor Teaching School Alliance accessing training and training teachers through the School Direct programme.
+We are working with the SWIFT Teaching school hub to train our Early careers teachers (previously NQTs).
 There are three middle leaders appointed as Senior Leaders in Education who work on school to school support.
 The school was a specialist Sports College.
 The ethos remains at the heart of the school's drive to provide rich and memorable learning experiences which have led to high quality learning and personal development.
 The impact legacy of the sports specialism is clearly visible through partnership working.
 The school hosts the East Devon School Games Organiser who works with 57 primary schools, one special school and 10 secondary schools supporting their engagement in the School Games programme.